rob-myers/rob-myers.github.io/articles/technology.md

 Moreover if React renders for some other reason (e.g. an ancestral render), it will use the mutated `state` to set the viewBox attribute (so, no change).
 Why bother though?
 To avoid needlessly recomputing `<Grid />` and `children`.
-Our game scene may have many elements, and we'd rather not recompute their virtual DOM many times per second.
+Our game may contain many elements, and we'd rather not recompute their virtual DOM many times per second.

 The above situation is handled by a single DOM mutation.
 But what about more complex situations?